thermoio/docs/client-portal/adding-credit-cards.md

 Subject: Paying for Your Service
 ---

-# Paying Invoices with Account Credit
+# Adding Credit Cards to the Client Portal

 ## But first...
 You need your [Client Portal](https://www.thermo.io/login/) username and password.
 If you cannot locate this information, click **Forget Password?** on the Client Portal login page, or [contact a Thermo Physicist](mailto:physicists@thermo.io).